 For more information, or if you want to take advantage of this educator membership please visit: heard.org/membership

-The Billie Jane Baguley Library and Archives is a comprehensive research facility offering extensive information about indigenous art and cultures from around the world and an unparalleled resource collection on nearly 25,000 American Indian artists.
-Admission to the library is free Monday through Friday, 10:30 a.m. to 4:45 p.m.
-There are no weekend hours.
+The Billie Jane Baguley Library and Archives is a comprehensive research facility offering extensive information about Indigenous art and cultures from around the world and an unparalleled resource collection on nearly 25,000 American Indian artists.
+The Library and Archives are temporarily closed for renovations.
+We expect to reopen in August 2023.

 Teachers with students participating in the current year’s show may apply for art supply grants for the following school year.